Optimization-Guided Diffusion for Interactive Scene Generation: Toy Experiment

 \subsection{Results Across Sampling Regimes}

-\paragraph{Unguided diffusion} In the baseline configuration (\cref{fig:toy_exm} (a)), sampling follows the standard reverse diffusion process without any external guidance.
-The model successfully reconstructs the target five-mode distribution: trajectories gradually denoise toward the five Gaussian clusters that define the target, and the generated samples recover a clean and well-structured multi-modal density.
+\paragraph{Unguided Diffusion} In the baseline configuration (\cref{fig:toy_exm}~(a)), sampling follows the standard reverse diffusion process without any external guidance.
+The model successfully reconstructs the target five-mode distribution: trajectories gradually denoise toward the five Gaussian clusters that define the target, and the generated samples recover a clean and the resulting samples recover a well-separated multi-modal distribution.
 This outcome indicates that the diffusion model has correctly captured the essential structure of the target distribution.